Kirti391/Todo-App/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to fork the project and submit a pull request.

-## 📄 License

-This project is licensed under the MIT License.

-## 👨‍💻 Author

 Developed with ❤️ using HTML, CSS, and JavaScript.